Switzerland · duration itinerary

 Old Town Charm and Lakeside Views

-- Look up to admire the intricate architecture of the guild houses.
+- Look up to appreciate the intricate building details.

 - Midday~60 minGrossmünster Churchlandmark